Combinatorial proof of a permuted basement Macdonald polynomial identity: Combinatorics

 \section{Combinatorics}

-In this section, we recall the combinatorial formula of Haglund, Haiman, and Loehr \cite{HHL} for nonsymmetric Macdonald polynomials and its extension to permuted basement Macdonald polynomials due to Alexandersson \cite{A}.
+In this section, we recall the combinatorial formula of Haglund, Haiman, and Loehr \cite{HHL} for non-symmetric Macdonald polynomials and its extension to permuted basement Macdonald polynomials due to Alexandersson \cite{A}.
 Most of the following definitions come directly from \cite{HHL} or from \cite{A} (adapted to the conventions of \cite{HHL}).
-We note that one difference arises, namely: when we define the inversion number $\inv(\hsigma)$ of an augmented filling $\hsigma$, we will also take into account the permuted basements that we are allowing.
+We note that one difference arises, namely: when we define the inversion number $\inv(\hsigma)$ of an augmented filling $\hsigma$, we also take into account the permuted basements that we are allowing.
+In Haglund, Haiman, and Loehr's work, the authors assume that the basement of their diagrams contains the increasing permutation.
+The slight adjustment in our definition of the inversion number takes into account that our basements need not be the increasing permutation and ensures that the inversion and coninversion numbers coincide with the number of inversion and coinversion triples, respectively, which we define later.